Plimpton 322: Reciprocal pairs

 the width.
 Due to damage to the part of the tablet containing the first of the five parts, the statement of the problem for this part, apart from traces of the initial data, and the solution have been lost.
 The other four parts are, for the most part intact, and all contain very similar text.
 The reason for taking the diagonal to be half the sum of the reciprocal pair is not stated in the intact text.
-Note that the computation of the width is equivalent to (x−1/x)/2, but that this more direct method of computation has not been used, the rule relating the square of the diagonal to the sum of the squares of the sides having been preferred.
+The computation of the width is equivalent to (x−1/x)/2, but that this more direct method of computation has not been used, the rule relating the square of the diagonal to the sum of the squares of the sides having been preferred.

 The text of the second problem of MS 3052 has also been badly damaged, but what remains is structured similarly to the five parts of MS 3971, Problem 3.
 The problem contains a figure, which, according to Friberg, is likely a "rectangle without any diagonals".
 Britton, Proust & Shnider (2011) emphasize that the preserved portions of the text explicitly state the length to be 1 and explicitly compute the 1 that gets subtracted from the square of the diagonal in the process of calculating the width as the square of the length.
 The initial data and computed width and diagonal for the six problems on the two tablets are given in the table below.

 The parameters of MS 3971 § 3a are uncertain due to damage to the tablet.
-Note that the parameters of the problem from MS 3052 correspond to a rescaling of the standard (3,4,5) right triangle, which appears as Row 11 of Plimpton 322.
+The parameters of the problem from MS 3052 correspond to a rescaling of the standard (3,4,5) right triangle, which appears as Row 11 of Plimpton 322.
 None of the parameters in the problems from MS 3971 match any of the rows of Plimpton 322.
 As discussed below, all of the rows of Plimpton 322 have x≥9/5, while all the problems on MS 3971 have x<9/5.
 The parameters of MS 3971 do, however, all correspond to rows of de Solla Price's proposed extension of the table of Plimpton 322, also discussed below.

-It must be emphasized that the role of the reciprocal pair is different in the problem on YBC 6967 than on MS 3052 and MS 3971 (and by extension, on Plimpton 322).
+The role of the reciprocal pair is different in the problem on YBC 6967 than on MS 3052 and MS 3971 (and by extension, on Plimpton 322).
 In the problem of YBC 6967, the members of the reciprocal pair are the lengths of the sides of a rectangle of area 1.
 The geometric meaning of x and 1/x is not stated in the surviving text of the problems on MS 3052 and MS 3971.
 The goal appears to have been to apply a known procedure for producing rectangles with finite sexagesimal width and diagonal.
-It should also be pointed out that the trailing point algorithm was not used to rescale the side lengths in these problems.
+The trailing point algorithm was not used to rescale the side lengths in these problems.